dudung/aewsg/internal/logs.md

 + 1707 It works but still cache old files.
 + 1727 Try modify (Edwards, 2020) for clearer, self-explained example.
 + 1738 Get info on how delete program on program exit (Jonathan, 2017).
++ 1816 Learn how to create a file (Tsoukalos, 2022).
++ 1831 Add url to source of example codes.

 ## 26-sep-2022